 ”Issues can so easily arise that add time to a business’s recovery.
 I am aware of claims where, as a result of unforeseen delays, the business has not even begun reinstating its premises a year after the loss.

-”In my experience, the choice of an MIP of less than 24 months is likely to be difficult for a broker to justify, if advice has been given.”
+”In my experience, the choice of an MIP of less than 24 months is likely to be difficult to justify if the correct approach has been taken.”

 How to set the correct length

 BI insurance provides the cash flow needed to assist a recovery.
 However, this is just one part of the bigger picture.
 The wider issue that customers are most concerned with is one of business resilience and how they can minimise the impact of potential losses.

 Working on issues of business resilience, for example, creating or refining business continuity plans, is central to determining what length of indemnity period they will need.